+The work of this course embraces a broader study of American history.
+The rise and development of the American system of representative government is carefully traced.
 The work in Civil Government is intended to impress upon the student's mind the responsibilities and duties of American citizenship and to familiarize him with the political and governmental institutions peculiar to our own country.
+Supplementary Readings, 500 pages.
+Themes, 22.
+Maps, 25.